andyogah/data_science_capstone_project_1/README.md

 Things of notes here are:
 1. The original dataset is too large, and cannot be uploaded on here.
 It can be downloaded from http://www.start.umd.edu/gtd/ after filling out a form and providing personal information.
 However, i have an abridged version of the spreadsheet on here restricted to cases in the USA.
-2. My approach to this analysis can be applied to the full dataset with minor tweaks and/or other countries.
+2. My approach to this analysis can be applied to the full dataset and/or other countries with minor tweaks.
 I will be making progressive updates on this analysis and model based on feedback from industry experts and University of Maryland GTD data owners.
 3. I propose more questions being asked of this data as analysis progress.